sam5658/DeepLense/README.md

-This is my repository for the solution to the evaluation tasks in the form of notebooks.
+This is my repository for the solution to the deeplense tasks but they also demonstrate my skills for deep learning.